Cumulant GAN

-The loss function of WGAN is $L(0,0) = \eta^T \mathbb E_{p_r}[x] - \eta^T A \mathbb E_{p_z}[z] = 0$, therefore it is impossible here to learn the covariance matrix.
-On the other hand, the cumulant loss reads { } allowing the possibility of a $(\beta,\gamma)$ pair that makes the Nash equilibrium non-trivially informative regarding the covariance matrix.
+allowing the possibility of a $(\beta,\gamma)$ pair that makes the Nash equilibrium non-trivially informative regarding the covariance matrix.
 Indeed, we calculated the best response diagrams for $d=1$ with fixed positive values of $\gamma$ and inferred that suitable values are $\beta\ll-1$.
 Fig.~\ref{cov:mat:estim:fig} presents the average error of the covariance matrix evaluated using the Frobenius norm as a function of $\beta$.
-The covariance is computed using either the above exact loss function (upper plot) or the statistical approximation of the cumulant loss along with stochastic gradient descent (lower plot) for three values of $\gamma$.
-We use 10K samples for the latter case, average over 10 iterations and a different covariance matrix is used at each iteration.
+The covariance is computed using either the above exact loss function (upper plot) or the statistical approximation of the cumulant loss along with SGDA algorithm (lower plot) for three values of $\gamma$.
+We use $10K$ samples for the latter case, average over 10 iterations and a different covariance matrix is used at each iteration.
 The true covariance matrix is rescaled so that its Frobenius norm equals to 1.
 We observe that the covariance matrix is learned satisfactorily when the exact loss function is used for large negative values of $\beta$.
 When the approximated, yet realistic, loss is used, the error between the true and the estimated covariance matrices increases after a certain value of $-\beta$ because tail statistics (requiring a large amount of samples) start to take control.
-Overall, the direct conclusion is that cumulant GAN is able to learn higher-order statistics and produce samples with the correct covariance structure despite the fact that a very simple discriminator was deployed.
+Overall, the direct conclusion is that cumulant GAN is able to learn higher-order statistics and produce samples with the correct covariance structure despite the fact that a very simple discriminator without any access to higher-order statistics was deployed.